j256/simplemagic/README.txt

-This package provides some simple classes to read the magic files from Unix to simulate the file(1) command.
+This package provides some simple Java classes to read the magic files from Unix to simulate the file(1) command.

 For more information, visit the home page:
 	http://256.com/sources/simplemagic/